 The Butte Basin lies east of the Sacramento River and extends from Big Chico Creek near Chico Landing, to the north, to the Butte Slough outfall gates near Meridian.
 Flood flows are diverted out of the Sacramento River into the Butte Basin and Sutter Bypass via two weirs, Moulton and Colusa, and several designated overflow areas (i.e., low points along the east side of the river) that allow high flood flows to exit the Sacramento River channel; M&T, 3B's, and Goose Lake).

 Moulton Weir was completed in 1932.
 It is located along the easterly side (left bank looking downstream) of the Sacramento River approximately eight miles north of the town of Colusa and about 100 miles north of Sacramento.
 Its primary function is to release overflow waters of the Sacramento River into the Butte Basin at such times when floods exceed the safe carrying capacity of the main channel of the Sacramento River downstream from the weir.
 The fixed crest reinforced concrete weir is 500 feet long with concrete abutments at each end.
 The outlet channel is flanked by training levees and is approximately 3,000 feet long.
-The crest elevation is 76.75 feet and the project design capacity of the weir is 25,000 cfs.
+The crest elevation is 76.75 feet and the design capacity of the weir is 25,000 cfs.
 The Moulton Weir is typically the last of the non-gated weirs to overtop, and spills for the shortest duration (California Department of Water Resources 2010).

 Colusa Weir was completed in 1933.
 It is located along the left bank of the Sacramento River one mile north of the town of Colusa.
 Its primary function is to release overflow waters of the Sacramento River into the Butte Basin.
 The fixed crest reinforced concrete weir is 1,650 feet long and is flanked by training levees that connect the river to the basin.
-The crest elevation is 61.80 feet and the project design capacity of the weir is 70,000 cfs.
+The crest elevation is 61.80 feet and the design capacity of the weir is 70,000 cfs.
 Normally, the Colusa Weir does not overtop until the Tisdale Weir is also spilling, except for flood events that are characterized by rapid rise in Sacramento River stage (California Department of Water Resources 2010).

 Sutter Bypass